ibexa/documentation-developer/docs/guide/search/adding_search_form.md

 # Adding search form

-You can add a search form to selected parts of your front page and configure which parts of the form, such as filters, are rendered.
+You can add a search form to selected parts of your front page and decide which parts of the form, such as filters, are rendered.

 This example shows how to add a basic search bar to the top of every page and to configure search form and result rendering.